tophergates/bdx_inc_projects/05-random-user-generator/README.md

       * Nationality

 ## EXTRA CREDIT
   * Instead of just the text for the user's nationality, display their native flag.
+[These flag icons](http://flag-icon-css.lip.is/) may come in handy for this. 😉

-  * Make the page responsive and mobile friendly.
+  * Add transitions between newly generated random users.

 ## EXAMPLE
-The example for this lesson is coming soon.
+[Here is an example](https://codepen.io/tophergates/full/eGMebm/) of how this might look. **DO NOT LOOK AT THE SOURCE CODE!
+THAT'S CHEATING!!**